ruptivespatial/neat-EO/README.md

 - Pull Requests are welcome !
 Feel free to send code...
   Don't hesitate either to initiate a prior discussion via <a href="https://gitter.im/Neat-EO-pink/community">gitter</a> or ticket on any implementation question.
-  And give also a look at <a href="https://github.com/datapink/Neat-EO.pink/blob/master/docs/makefile.md">Makefile rules</a>.
+  And give also a look at <a href="https://github.com/datapink/neat-EO/blob/master/docs/makefile.md">Makefile rules</a>.

 - If you want to collaborate through code production and maintenance on a long term basis, please get in touch, co-edition with an ad hoc governance can be considered.

 - If you want a new feature, but don't want to implement it, <a href="http://datapink.com">DataPink</a> provide core-dev services.

-- Expertise, assistance and training on Neat-EO.pink are also provided by <a href="http://datapink.com">DataPink</a>.
+- Expertise, assistance and training on neat-EO are also provided by <a href="http://datapink.com">DataPink</a>.

 - And if you want to support the whole project, because it means for your own business, funding is also welcome.

 ### Requests for funding:

-We've already identified several new features and research papers able to improve again Neat-EO.pink, your funding would make a difference to implement them on a coming release:
+We've already identified several new features and research papers able to improve again neat-EO, your funding would make a difference to implement them on a coming release:

 - Increase again accuracy :